yiisoft/docs/guide/en/tutorial/performance-tuning.md

-# Performance Tuning
+# Performance tuning

 There are many factors affecting the performance of your application.
-Some are environmental, some are related with your code, while some others are related with Yii itself.
-In this section, we will enumerate most of these factors and explain how you can improve your application performance by adjusting these factors.
+Some are environmental, some are related to your code, while some others are related to Yii itself.
+In this section, we will count most of these factors and explain how you can improve your application performance by adjusting these factors.

 ## Optimizing your PHP Environment <span id="optimizing-php"></span>

-A well configured PHP environment is important.
-To get maximum performance,
+A well-configured PHP environment is important.
+To get maximum performance:

 - Use the latest stable PHP version.
 Major releases of PHP may bring significant performance improvements.
 - Enable bytecode caching with [Opcache](https://secure.php.net/opcache).
   Bytecode caching avoids the time spent in parsing and including PHP scripts for every incoming request.
 - [Tune `realpath()` cache](https://github.com/samdark/realpath_cache_tuner).
-- Make sure [XDebug](https://xdebug.org/) is not installed in production environment.
+- Make sure [XDebug](https://xdebug.org/) isn't installed in production environment.
 - Try [PHP 7 preloading](https://wiki.php.net/rfc/preload).

 ## Using Caching Techniques <span id="using-caching"></span>